fuJiin/lamina/README.md

-R7RS in Rust with Replit, just for fun.
+R7RS in Rust with AI, just for fun.